Denny Greene

 Frederick Dennis Greene (January 11, 1949 – September 5, 2015) was an American singer who was a member of Sha Na Na who were formed in 1969 at Columbia University in New York as the Columbia Kingsmen.
-The name change to Sha Na Na occurred because of another group with a similar name, which was known for the song "Louie Louie".

 The television show Sha Na Na aired from 1978 to 1981.
 Greene choreographed most of the moves for the show, on which he was known simply as Denny.
 Denny was portrayed in the series as the most intelligent member of Sha Na Na.
 He sang lead in the song "Tears on My Pillow" when he appeared with Sha Na Na in the movie Grease, in 1978.
 Denny also performed at Woodstock with Sha Na Na, just before Jimi Hendrix.

 Education

 Greene was born in New York, New York and raised in Harlem and the Bronx.
 He received his high school diploma from the Hotchkiss School.
 He obtained a BA degree from Columbia University in 1971.
 After he left Sha Na Na, he earned a Master of Education from Harvard University in 1984.
 He then attended law school, which he had been interested in doing since childhood, graduating with a J.D. from Yale Law School in 1987.